Security tips to protect your workspace

 Deactivate members’ accounts who no longer need access

 Change is constant, and people come and go.
 Don’t forget to deactivate a member’s account when they leave.
-Workspace Owners on the Plus and Enterprise Grid plans can streamline deactivation with an identity provider using SCIM provisioning.
+Workspace Owners on the Business+ and Enterprise Grid plans can streamline deactivation with an identity provider using SCIM provisioning.

 Use guest accounts and limit the channels they're invited to